smart-village-solutions/smart-village-app-app/CONTRIBUTING.md

 yarn
 ```

+2. To start the package manager and expo environment, run `yarn start`.

-2. To run the app in a local iOS simulator, run `yarn ios`.
+3. To run the app in a local iOS simulator, run `yarn ios`.

-3. Check if the test suite is running properly with `yarn test`.
+4. Check if the test suite is running properly with `yarn test`.

-4. Develop your part of the mobile app, create tests and run them.
+5. Develop your part of the mobile app, create tests and run them.

-5. Lint your code with `yarn lint`.
+6. Lint your code with `yarn lint`.

-6. Push to your repo and submit a pull request.
+7. Push to your repo and submit a pull request.

 ---